sypht-team/sypht-elixir-client/sypht_client/README.md

 end
 ```

 The `sypht` mix task included in this repo lets you call this from the command line.
+The workflow can take a little while.

 The client is designed to run in a consumer or worker process started by something like [ConsumerSupervisor](https://hexdocs.pm/gen_stage/ConsumerSupervisor.html), [Flow](https://hexdocs.pm/flow/Flow.html) or [Broadway](https://hexdocs.pm/broadway/Broadway.html).
+Sypht API calls will retry failed requests based on configuration settings.
+See mix.exs for details.

 If you want finer-grained control, invoke the methods in the SyphtAuth, SyphtUpload and SyphtResult modules directly.